Benediction

 Dannah Gresh: Nancy DeMoss Wolgemuth exhorts us never to take for granted the gifts given by the Father, Son, and Holy Spirit.

-Nancy DeMoss Wolgemuth: The magnitude of the blessing that we receive individually and collectively from the Triune God is deeper and wider than anything we could possibly imagine.
+Nancy DeMoss Wolgemuth: The magnitude of the blessing that we receive individually and collectively from the triune God is deeper and wider than anything we could possibly imagine.

-Dannah: This is the Revive Our Hearts podcast with Nancy DeMoss Wolgemuth, author of Adorned, for December 31, 2021.
+Dannah: This is the Revive Our Hearts podcast with Nancy DeMoss Wolgemuth, author of Adorned, for December 31, 2025.
 I’m Dannah Gresh.

 Dannah Gresh: Nancy DeMoss Wolgemuth exhorts us never to take for granted the gifts given by the Father, Son, and Holy Spirit.

-Nancy DeMoss Wolgemuth: The magnitude of the blessing that we receive individually and collectively from the Triune God is deeper and wider than anything we could possibly imagine.
+Nancy DeMoss Wolgemuth: The magnitude of the blessing that we receive individually and collectively from the triune God is deeper and wider than anything we could possibly imagine.

-Dannah: This is the Revive Our Hearts podcast with Nancy DeMoss Wolgemuth, author of Adorned, for December 31, 2021.
+Dannah: This is the Revive Our Hearts podcast with Nancy DeMoss Wolgemuth, author of Adorned, for December 31, 2025.
 I’m Dannah Gresh.

-So many of our listeners have blessed us, have prayed for us, and have encouraged us this year, particularly over these recent weeks.
+Nancy: So many of our listeners have blessed us, have prayed for us, and have encouraged us this year, particularly over these recent weeks.
 So at the close of this year, I want to leave you with a blessing—a blessing from the Word and the heart of God.

 Over the last couple of days, we’ve been looking at the last paragraph of 2 Corinthians chapter 13.
 Let me encourage you to turn there if you’re able to pick up a Bible or scroll in your phone to the end of 2 Corinthians chapter 13.